"What the data shows, with regard

 this.
 Further, this was used as an excuse to allow employers to

-insurance coverage any way they want.
+tailor their health insurance coverage any way they want.
 It appears

 that the hidden hand of the health insurance industry and the Catholic

 church are motivating these policies.
 They have opposed equal pay

 war on women.